mrkaleArduinoLib/gbj_twowire/README.md

 #### Description
 The method returns a flag whether the recent operation on the two-wire bus was successful.
-- The method is overloaded.
-If the input argument is used, it is used and internally saved instead of recently saved code.
+- The overload without argument evaluates the internally stored result code.
-- The method with input argument is useful for calling inline method or function returning the code.
+- The overload with argument evaluates the provided result code directly without modifying internal state.
+It is useful for evaluating return values of inline methods directly in conditional expressions.

 #### Syntax
     boolean isSuccess()